sidneifjr/Progenitor/README.md

 It's not meant as a "single source of truth", per se; you can always add whatever libraries you need, according to your use cases.

-### Package manager
+## Decisions

-PNPM is the best option due to dependency caching; over time, you'll save disk space due to package reusage in your projects.
+Package manager: PNPM is the best option due to its dependency caching allowing package reusage between projects, saving a lot of space over time.

+Runtime: Bun for its native support of TypeScript, speed and usability.

 ## Dependencies